bluejayway77/EDA-on-Schooling-Years-Around-The-World/README.md

 ## Visualization
 A dynamic presentation is provided in a pbix file to load into Power Bi desktop, so the user can explore key insights.
 The dashboard includes a distribution for schooling years, bottom and top countries with lowest and highest average schooling years, growth across time and a choropleth map.

+## Disclaimer

+Since GitHub does not show dynamic plotly charts, two notebooks were provided: Static and dynamic.
+Static shows the charts as images.
+Consequently, for the dynamic one, you can copy the url and run it here: https://nbviewer.org/